AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 });
 ```

-## Detecting Locale
+## Detecting Locale and Supported Locales
-If you want to detect the current locale, or when the locale changes, for instance to set the language in your add-on, you can do so with the following code:
+If you want to find out the users current locale, the list of supported locales, or detect when the locale changes (ie: to set the language in your add-on), you can do so with the [`AddOnSdk.app.ui` object](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/app-ui/#locale) in the add-on SDK.
+A simple example is shown below.

+### Example
 ```js
 import AddOnSdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";